fspseva/bako-safe-user-guide/README.md

    ![Screenshot 2024-09-26 at 12.45.36.png](.github/assets/user-guide-step-9.png)

 > [!WARNING]
-> Bako Safe vaults (incl. the Personal Vault) cannot be used as signers of other vaults.
+> Please ensure that all signer addresses are valid and accessible wallet addresses on the Fuel Network.
+Addresses from other Bako Safe Vaults and wallets from other networks cannot be used as signers.

 4. Set the signature threshold.